kayodeprinceMS/azure-monitor-docs/articles/azure-monitor/visualize/visualize-use-grafana-dashboards.md

 ms.date: 05/06/2025
 ---

-# Use Azure Monitor dashboards with Grafana
+# Use Azure Monitor dashboards with Grafana (Preview)
 This article explains how to use Azure Monitor dashboards with Grafana.
 It covers creating, editing, importing, and sharing dashboards for monitoring data.

 ## Prerequisites